asood123/bitpeers/README.md

 # Bitcoin peers.dat Reader

+You can use this library to dump your `peers.dat` file from your Bitcoin client.
+This file keeps track of all your peers and what buckets they are currently in.

-This library was inspired by [this](https://raghavsood.com/blog/2018/05/20/demystifying-peers-dat), which uses a library written in Go.
+I was inspired by [a blogpost](https://raghavsood.com/blog/2018/05/20/demystifying-peers-dat), whose author wrote a similar library in Go.

-I rewrote it in Python and also extracted parts of `peers.dat` that Go version was skipping - bucket data.
+I rewrote it in Python and also extracted parts of `peers.dat` that the Go-version was skipping, mainly bucket data.

 Usage: